distribution/distribution/BUILDING.md

 People looking for advanced operational use cases might consider rolling their own image with a custom Dockerfile inheriting `FROM registry:2`.

-The latest updates to `main` branch are automatically pushed to [distribution Docker Hub repository](https://hub.docker.com/r/distribution/distribution) with `edge` tag.
+The latest updates to `main` branch are automatically pushed to [distribution Docker Hub repository](https://hub.docker.com/r/distribution/distribution) and tagged with `edge` tag.

 ### Gotchas

-You are expected to know your way around with `Go` & `git`.
+You are expected to know your way around with `go` & `git`.

-If you are a casual user with no development experience, and no preliminary knowledge of `Go`, building from source is probably not a good solution for you.
+If you are a casual user with no development experience, and no preliminary knowledge of Go, building from source is probably not a good solution for you.

 ## Configure the development environment

 The first prerequisite of properly building distribution targets is to have a Go development environment setup.
-Please follow [How to Write Go Code](https://golang.org/doc/code.html) for proper setup.
-If done correctly, you should have a GOROOT and GOPATH set in the environment.
+Please follow [How to Write Go Code](https://go.dev/doc/code) for proper setup.

 Next, fetch the code from the repository using git: